Surface & Stormwater

-Having a National Pollutant Discharge Elimination System (NPDES) stormwater permit, allows the permit holder to discharge water into existing bodies of water (waters of the state) such as creeks, lakes and Port Gardner Bay.
+Having a National Pollutant Discharge Elimination System (NPDES) stormwater permit, allows the permit holder to discharge water into existing bodies of water (waters of the state) such as creeks, lakes, Snohomish River and Port Gardner Bay.
+The City maintains a Phase II Municipal Stormwater Permit coverage, which authorizes discharge from the City's storm drain system.

 In Everett, some stormwater discharges to water bodies and some is captured in a combined sewer system and conveyed to our wastewater treatment plant, called the Everett Water Pollution Control Facility.
 View our sewer webpage for information on how we clean wastewater.